tinyplex/tinybase/site/guides/15_releases.md

 To go with this release, we have added new documentation on ways in which you can use TinyBase in an app architecture.
-Check it out in the new Architectural Options guide!
+Check it out in the new Architectural Options guide.

-We've also started a new section of documentation for describing integrations, of which the Cloudflare Durable Objects guide is the first new entry!
+We've also started a new section of documentation for describing integrations, of which the Cloudflare Durable Objects guide, of course, is the first new entry!

 ---